Norshahrul Idlan: Armed Forces

 Norshahrul joined ATM FA for the 2015 season, after leaving Johor Darul Takzim FC at the conclusion of his contract at the end of 2014.
 He was reunited with his former coach back when he was in Kelantan, B. Sathianathan.

 Terengganu

-After only 3 months with ATM FA, he signed with Terengganu for the remaining of 2015 Malaysia Super League season.
+After only 3 months with ATM FA, ATM FA problem salary.
+He signed with Terengganu for the remaining of 2015 Malaysia Super League season.

 Felda United

 Norshahrul signed with Felda United after spending two years with Terengganu.
-He scored his first goal a 1-0 victory against PKNS.
-He then went on to score his second goal against league leaders and former club Johor Darul Ta'zim in a 3-1 defeat.

 Pahang

-After a disappointing spell with Felda United, he went on to sign with Malaysian Super League runners up Pahang.
+After a disappointing deal with Felda United, he went on to sign with Malaysian Super League runners up Pahang.
+He won Piala Fa Cup 2018.

 BG Pathum United

 After released by Pahang, he signed a one-year contract with BG Pathum United for 2020 Thai League 1 season.
 With BG Pathum, he created history by becoming the first Malaysian professional footballer to won a first division league title in Thailand.